Empis-House/DDRB-Empis-Lab/README.md

 # DDRB-Empis-Lab

-# Temp: Code must be run from DDRB-Empis-Lab/Scripts and executing Map_Grammars_Elite.py

 Principal Objective:
 Create a model which accelerates and diversifies the learning process of classic Mario Bros gameplay ML models via Procedural Content Generation ML and a variant of Dynamic Difficulty Adjustment where we propose that it is necessarily considered a reward-difficulty balancing stead of a direct Difficulty Adjustment.